-What makes DarkSword truly terrifying is the simplicity with which a victim falls into the trap.
-Unlike traditional malware that requires you to install a suspicious app or grant certain permissions, here simply visiting an infected website is enough to start the intrusion.
+What makes DarkSword truly terrifying is the simplicity of the victim falling into the trap.
+Unlike traditional malware that requires you to install a suspicious app or grant certain permissions, here simply visiting an infected website initiates the intrusion.
 According to reports, this tool exploits vulnerabilities in iOS versions ranging from 18.4 to 18.7.
-Since Apple’s statistics indicate that roughly 25% of iPhone users still run these versions, we are talking about hundreds of millions of devices at risk worldwide.
+Since Apple’s statistics indicate that nearly 25% of iPhone users still run these versions, we are talking about hundreds of millions of devices at risk worldwide.

-The software operates in a “hit‑and‑run” fashion; it does not remain on your device permanently like complex government‑grade espionage tools designed for long‑term surveillance.
-Instead, DarkSword enters, gathers whatever data it wants, then wipes its own files and exits the device within a few minutes.
+The program operates in a “hit‑and‑run” manner; it does not remain on your device forever like complex government spyware that aims for long‑term surveillance.
+Instead, DarkSword enters, gathers the data it wants, then wipes its own files and exits the device within a few minutes.
 Once the iPhone is rebooted, it becomes virtually impossible to detect its presence or trace what happened.

-List of Stolen Items: Your Data at Risk
+List of Stolen Data: Your Information at Risk

 If you think your privacy is protected, here is the long list of what DarkSword can pull from your device in those few minutes: call logs, contacts, calendar, notes, photos, screenshots, and location history.
 It even extends to browser history, Wi‑Fi passwords, iCloud data, and even encryption keys for digital cryptocurrency wallets.